marjanjamaliii-research/logistic-regression-from-scratch/README.md

 # logistic-regression-from-scratch

-This project implements a simple logistic regression model using only NumPy.
+This project implements a simple logistic regression model using NumPy.

 Overview